trunghng/trunghng.github.io/_posts/2021-09-06-infinite-series-of-constants.markdown

 date:   2021-09-06 11:20:00 +0700
 categories: mathematics calculus
 tags: mathematics calculus series random-stuffs
-description: infinite series of constants
+description: A note on infinite series of constants
 comments: true
 ---
 > No idea what to say yet :D